18F/handbook/_pages/policies/employee-resources-policies/transit-benefit.md

 - transportation
 - public
 ---
+This page outlines how to sign up for and how to cancel the transit benefit.

 ##Eligibility
 All GSA employees who take mass/public transit to work are eligible for transit subsidies.
 To receive a transit subsidy, you need to enroll using the process below.